aljedaxi/zettel/pages/z_the_falcondale_collection.md

 : the number of possible states within a system

 Homeostat
-: that which can maintain homeostasis
+: a mechanism that maintains a certain variable within a certain limit

 Model
 : that which replaces Reality; Reality && Observer